Ervin D. Smock Obituary (2021) Lexington Clipper-Herald

 Visitation with family present will be Wednesday from 5 p.m. to 7 p.m. at Berryman Funeral Home.

-Ervin was born Aug.
-3, 1942 at Cozad to Oran and Grace (Heine) Smock.
-Ervin married Donna Gutschow on Sept.
-18, 1960.
+Ervin was born August 3, 1942 at Cozad, Nebraska to Oran and Grace (Heine) Smock.
+Ervin married Donna Gutschow on September 18, 1960.
 Their union was blessed with 2 children, Anette and John.

 Ervin was a heavy equipment operator at Hi-Gain Feedlot in Cozad for many years.
 He enjoyed hunting, fishing attending concerts and watching westerns.
 His grandchildren were his pride and joy and he loved taking them for ice cream and watching their sporting events.